Which flight do I book?

 For Austrians more information is available at MD Travel Health (www.mdtravelhealth.com), the complete health recommendations for each country are updated daily.
 For information specific to travel vaccinations: the homepage of the Federal Ministry of Health: https://www.gesundheit.gv.at/Portal.Node/ghp/public/content/Reiseimpfun gen_LN.html # headline31

 Beate has lived in Bali for 22 years and raised two children there; she, her family and her friends do NOT get regularly vaccinated, however please do consult your doctor.

 Do I need to bring my own medication?

 Topics: Stomachache, diarrhea, dengue etc.?

 The Bali Belly is widespread, especially among visitors who travel to Asia for the first time.
-There are Chinese natural tablets, Colloidal Silver and homeopathic remedies which may help you on site.
+There are Chinese natural tablets, Colloidal Silver and homeopathic remedies which may help you on site, which we have available.
 Or please check with your doctor what to bring.
-Dengue is widespread, so please protect yourself well against mosquitoes. (ie: close Mosquito net after 4, wear organic natural mosquito repellent after 4pm and light clothes maybe covering arms and legs) But we are in good clean open areas, either at the sea (wind) or in the rice fields (cool), so the chances to get bitten are much less than in the cities or densely populated aereas.
+There is dengue, so please protect yourself against mosquitoes. (ie: close Mosquito net after 4, wear organic natural mosquito repellent after 4pm and light clothes maybe covering arms and legs) But we are in good clean open areas, especially around the ocean it is well ventilated, so the chances to get bitten are much less than in the cities or densely populated aereas.
 Beate lived in Bali for over 20 years and never had dengue so please don’t worry too much about it; however, precautions are always good.

 Medications from outside the country scarcely need to be taken, but you can of course if your doctor recommends it.
 Also, antibiotics etc., if really necessary, we can get locally nowadays, there are good clinics now in Bali.
 Beate knows exactly where to go, to whom and what to get.
 Please let us know about specific medication you need or are taking at registration, Thank you!